mkostandin/necyverse-app/README.md

 # NECYVERSE

-Cross-platform applicaton that takes user submitted events and displays them on a map
+Cross-platform application that takes user-submitted events and displays them on a map

 ## Demo